 Both substances slow blood clotting.
 By taking both, you may be taking too much of a substance that does the same thing.

-According to WebMD ginkgo can possibly cause some minor side effects.
+According to WebMD Ginkgo Biloba can possibly cause some minor side effects.
 It includes stomach upset, headache, dizziness, constipation, and allergic skin reactions.

 Ginkgo – Maidenhair Tree

 Ginkgo Biloba comes from the maidenhair tree.
 It has been found as a fossil that is more than 270 million years ago.
 There were other species similar to the maidenhair tree but they are now extinct.